 "Machines that enable the required quantities to be produced in the smallest possible space without compromise and in a process-secure manner."
-Sebastian Hunger Machine utilisation on a knife-edge After just a few weeks as a contract manufacturer, it became clear that seasonal purchasing behaviour by the customer and the desire for greater machine utilisation would be the driving elements of the family business.
+Matthias Hunger (Managing Director Bäringhaus & Hunger GmbH) and Sebastian Höbler (Regional Sales ManagerTransportation and Industrial) On the one hand, our machines are at full capacity, sometimes due to orders that ensure utilization for years.
+However, we still have to be proactive in responding to inquiries and ensuring that we remain flexible."
+It's a situation that many contract manufacturers may be aware of.
+But B&H is not complaining-instead, it is focused on finding solutions.
+"Despite the proximity to the Heckert plant in Chemnitz, we switched to Starrag with our machining centers only a few years ago.
+The new compact machines give us precisely what we need."
+Sebastian Hunger explains what that is: "Machines that enable the required quantities to be produced in the smallest possible space without compromise and in a process-secure manner.
+In addition to flexibility in the field of application, area productivity is the key to our success."
+Machine utilization on a knife-edge After just a few weeks as a contract manufacturer, it became clear that seasonal purchasing behavior by the customer and the desire for greater machine utilization would be the driving elements of the family business.
 It was a conviction that has proved to be even more valid today than ever before.
-At the end of 1991, the company had just 3 employees working in just a few square metres of a rented workshop in a paper mill, developing new methods for efficiency from one day to the next.
-30 years later, the company now has 120 employees and over 5,000 square metres of production space.
+At the end of 1991, the company had just 3 employees working in just a few square feet of a rented workshop in a paper mill, developing new methods for efficiency from one day to the next.
+30 years later, the company now has 120 employees and over 53,820 sq ft (5,000 m2) of production space.
 "We have used up all our area capacity.
 Every patch of land between the road and the river that we could build on, we did," explains Matthias Hunger, when asked about further expansion.
 His brother Sebastian adds: "We are constantly living on a knife-edge.
-On the one hand, our machines are at full capacity, sometimes due to orders that ensure utilisation for years.
-However, we still have to be proactive in respond- Sales Manager Transportation and Industrial) ing to inquiries and ensuring that we remain flexible."
-It's a situation that many contract manufacturers may be aware of.
-But B&H is not complaining-instead, it is focused on finding solutions.
-"Despite the proximity to the Heckert plant in Chemnitz, we switched to Starrag with our machining centres only a few years ago.
-The new compact machines give us precisely what we need."
-Sebastian Hunger explains what that is: "Machines that enable the required quantities to be produced in the smallest possible space without compromise and in a process-secure manner.
-In addition to flexibility in the field of application, area productivity is the key to our success." star | Starrag Magazine | No. 02-2021 21